michelacameletti/risultati_modello_inla/README.md

 **ISPRA is the acronym for the Italian Institute for Environmental Protection and Research (Rome), so we have left it in the paper.**

 - Line 139: Does the mentioned criteria mean that you use a different set of observations for each month in the mapping procedure?
 Or did you remove the annual time series for every station with a missing month?
 The monthly time step in the training procedure is not introduced yet at this point (except the abstract).
 Can you phrase the sentence a bit more concise?
 You talk about observations per month, but the daily means are composed of averaged hourly or half-hourly values.
 Better to talk about "valid daily mean concentrations" or so (see line 142)?

 **The model was run using the same set of stations for every month in order to keep constant in time the station density.
 To make the text more clear, we have changed the original sentence 'we have removed all stations with less than 10 valid observations per month' into 'we have kept only stations that had at least 10 valid daily mean concentrations per each month'.
 Also, we now use the expression "valid daily mean concentrations" as suggested by the reviewer**

+- In line 143 use the term "monitoring stations" (in stead of "measurements" are located) Did you include al types of stations?
+Especially traffic/industrial are impacted by local source increments and I am curious how you treated those.

+**We have changed "measurements" with "monitoring stations" as suggested by the reviewer.
+As for the monitoring stations included in the study: yes we have included all kinds of stations, the only criteria we have used to exclude a station is the presence of too many missing data as explained in the paper.
+For validation purposes, we have stratified the input stations according to their environment type classification: urban (294 stations), suburban (131) and rural (70).
+Our analysis did not consider the sources of local air pollution as a further classification criteria of the input stations.
+However, we know that the urban stations include:	background stations (146),	industrial stations (8) and traffic stations (140).
+As for the the suburban stations, most of them are classified as foreground (77) and industrial (41) stations.
+Finally, most of the rural stations are background stations (54).  **
+**

 - Line 147-148 you say twice the same thing in the on the one hand/other hand.
 Maybe remove the whole sentence as it does not add so much to the story

 **We have modified the sentence.**

-**Frase originale:**
-145 This situation is not unexpected:  if on the one hand monitoring networks are designed to ensure 146 observational measures being representative of both high and low polluted areas, 147 on the other hand contaminated areas (located particularly within urban areas) 148 typically require denser networks (EU, 2002).

-**Proposta Guido/Sara:**
-145 This bias is not unexpected, as contaminated areas typically require denser networks (EU, 2002).

 - Line 163: How do these high values impact the results?